-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: DDSCP Briefing Safeguarding Safeguarding School Age Children Final December 2021.pdf and other DDSCP briefing notes located in the multi-agency safeguarding children procedures Documents Library.
 Our safeguarding team attend local Safeguarding Practitioners Forums, hold meetings in school and ensure that they are in contact with a range of professionals from local services to ensure that they are able to signpost families to any support they may need.